TanishkaMarrott/AWS-EKS-TF/README.md

 # Terraform AWS EKS Cluster

-This repository contains Terraform configurations for creating a highly available and scalable Amazon EKS cluster.
-It leverages AWS best practices for security and efficiency --> we've ensured that our workloads are managed effectively.
-The Terraform state is stored remotely in an S3 bucket to facilitate team collaboration and to secure the state file.
+This GitHub repository hosts Terraform configurations designed to provision a fully-managed Elastic Kubernetes Service cluster along with the necessary VPC infrastructure.
+The setup is optimized for scalability, security and cost-efficiency, making it suitable for a wide range of applications from development and testing environments to production deployments.